 He completed an MBA in 1995, subsequently working in General Manager or Chief Executive roles in the marine engineering contracting, the manufacture of engineered wood products (LVL) and the industrial mechanical construction sectors.
 Rick is now CEO of Naylor Love.

-Nigel is representing the residential sector on the CHASNZ board with the aim to assist in the direction and dissemination of Health and Safety information and strategies back into the residential building sector of NZ.
-Faced with daily challenges in modifying attitudes and processes on site to ensure all workers are kept safe and return home every night is a huge task.
-Nigel hopes to be able to provide insight to the board from examples in the residential sector and to also report back to the same sector to effect real change as we move forward.
+Campbell represents the residential sector on the CHASNZ Board and will support the dissemination of Health and Safety information and strategies back into the residential building sector of NZ.
+Faced with daily challenges in modifying attitudes and processes on-site, he aims to encourage safe practices, so all workers return home every night.

-Graham has 35 years'years' experiexperience working in construction, specialising in scaffolding for the last 20.
+Graham has 35 years' experience working in construction, specialising in scaffolding for the last 20.
 An Advanced Scaffolder, he started WorkZone Scaffolds in 2000 & built it to a successful medium sized business before selling in 2016, when he took the role of CEO of Scaffolding, Access and Rigging NZ(Inc) (SARNZ).

 Graham is the President of the NZ Specialist Trade Contractors Federation and has represented industry on ITO’s, Standards Committees, Construction Safety Council and many other industry groups.